Anoteropsis forsteri

 Anoteropsis forsteri is a species of wolf spider that is endemic to New Zealand.

 Etymology

 The species is named after the arachnologist Raymond Forster, who mentored the describer of this species.

 Taxonomy

-Anoteropsis forsteri was described in 2002.
+This species was described in 2002 by Cor Vink from male and female specimens.

 Description

 Anoteropsis forsteri is very similar to A. litoralis which occupies similar habitat, but can be distinguished by morphological features of their reproductive organs.

 Habitat and distribution

 Anoteropsis forsteri occupies sand dunes and beaches, where their colouration allows them to camouflage into the background very easily.
 They can be found in these habitats south of 44°S in New Zealand (Many habitats to the north are typically occupied by A. litoralis, a similar species).

+Conservation status

+Under the New Zealand Threat Classification System, this species is listed as "Naturally Uncommon" with the qualifier of "Range Restricted".